tencentyun/intlcloud-documents/product/存储/对象存储 4.0/控制台管理V5/对象管理/下载对象_intl.md

-You can download or access the objects that have been uploaded to a bucket via their access addresses.
+You can download or access objects already uploaded to a bucket via their access addresses.

 ## Viewing object information